 CHURCH IS A NOUN

-IT’S A VERB
+WE BELIEVE IT’S A VERB

 Jesus said that his followers would be marked, and known, by their love. and that’s why we believe that church is love enacted.
 BUT, THIS ISN’T A NEW IDEA.
 THE EARLIEST FOLLOWERS OF JESUS WERE NOT DEFINED BY WHAT HAPPENED IN THEIR SPACE, BUT BY HOW THEY LIVED AND ACTED IN THE PUBLIC SQUARE.
 In the second century, when a plague swept the Roman Empire, Christians didn’t join those who were fleeing for safety to the countryside.
 Instead, they stayed in the cities to tend to the dying.
 They seized the opportunity to embody Christ’s love.
 And when their neighbors practiced infanticide, exposing unwanted children to the elements—where they’d either die or be snatched up to be trafficked or enslaved—Christians adopted vulnerable children into their families.